 I can’t mention cider without also mentioning wine.
 Rioja is one of Spain’s most popular wine regions with grape varieties including Tempranillo, Garnacha, and even Cabernet Sauvignon and Merlot.
 While visiting Spain, definitely plan to visit a few wineries.
 Our favorite was Marques de Riscal, one of the oldest Rioja wineries.

 I’ve talked about food, I’ve talked about drinks, now it’s time for condiments.
 When it Spain, be sure to try real aioli.
 There’s no mayonnaise in it, just simply garlic and olive oil.
-An Aioli bowl is a great souvenir to take home too.
+And an aioli bowl is a great souvenir to take home too.

 Want to save this list of Spanish Food for your trip to Spain?
 Pin it to your travel board!